Washington foster care and adoption guidelines

 Information on Washington's children

-Most of the children awaiting adoption reside in foster care.
-Some are in group homes.
-They are mostly school age children.
+Most of the children awaiting adoption are school age children and youth.
 Some are part of a sibling group and need to be adopted together.
-Some are part of a racial, ethnic, or cultural minority.
-All have suffered major losses because they had to be removed from their birth family.
+Some may need homes that can reflect their racial, cultural or personal identities.
+All have suffered major losses because they had to be removed from their birth family may not have had a stable living situation since then.